TJLatin/website/README.md

 For developers that have access to the Director site, after merging branches into master, open up the Director terminal and execute `node index.js` to run the Netlify downloader script for deployment.
 Please note that it may take a minute for Netlify to deploy the Jekyll site itself, so it may take a few minutes before you can execute the command in Director successfully.

 ## Credits
-Site maintained by Derek Li, TJ Latin Honor Society webmaster for 2022-2023.
+Site maintained by Anish Paspuleti & Sthavir Vinjamuri, TJ Latin Honor Society webmasters for 2023-2024.